-Retatrutide vs Orforglipron: Injectable vs Oral GLP-1
+Retatrutide vs Foundayo (Orforglipron): Injectable vs Oral GLP-1

 Two Eli Lilly Phase 3 obesity drugs with fundamentally different approaches: a triple-receptor injectable versus an oral single-agonist pill.
 Mechanism, efficacy data, side effects, and approval timeline compared.